babbleberry/rpi4-osdev/part13-interrupts/README.md

 ----------------------------
 To begin receiving interrupts, we need to take one more step: unmasking all types of interrupts.

-Masking is a technique used by the CPU to stop a particular piece of code from being stopped in its tracks by an interrupt.
+Masking is a technique used by the CPU to prevent a particular piece of code from being stopped in its tracks by an interrupt.
 It's used to protect important code that *must* complete.
 Imagine what would happen if our `kernel_entry` code (that saves register state) was interrupted halfway through!
 In this case, the register state would be overwritten and lost.
 This is why the CPU automatically masks all interrupts when an exception handler is executed.

 The `irq_enable` and `irq_disable` functions in _utils.S_ are responsible for masking and unmasking interrupts: